joshfrench/om-wiki-fork/Tutorial.md

 Refresh your browser.
 You should see just one `h1` tag on the page.
-Copy and paste the `om/root` expression and edit the second to look like the following:
+Copy and paste the `om/root` expression and edit the second one to look like the following:

 ```clj
 (om/root